tezedge/tezedge/apps/baker/README.md

 ### Prepare an account

-Skip this section if you already have a tezos account ready for baking.
+Skip this section if you already have a Tezos account ready for baking.

-Pick a new <delegate_alias> and generate a new tezos account using Octez client.
+Pick a new <delegate_alias> and generate a new Tezos account using Octez client.

 ```
 tezos-client gen keys <delegate_alias>
 ```

-You need to fund this account with at least 6000 tz.
-Register the account as delegate and wait a time between 5 and 6 cycles, depending on the position in cycle (approximately 15 days).
+You need to fund this account with at least 6000 ꜩ.
+Register the account as delegate and wait a time between 5 and 6 cycles, depending on the position in the cycle (approximately 15 days).

 ```
 tezos-client register key <delegate_alias> as delegate